chamodilakshani/Dr-Buddy/README.md

 # 🩺 Dr. Buddy

-**Dr. Buddy** is an AI-powered Android application designed to help users better understand their medical reports.
-Users can upload an image of a medical report or enter medical information as text, and the app uses Generative AI to provide simplified explanations in an easy-to-understand format.
+**Dr. Buddy** is an AI-powered Android application that helps users understand their medical reports with ease.
+Users can upload a medical report image or enter medical information as text, and the app uses **Gemini 3 Flash Preview** to analyze the content and provide clear explanations in **both English and Sinhala**.

-> **Making medical information easier to understand with AI.**
+In addition to explaining medical reports, Dr. Buddy also provides general guidance on possible next steps a patient should consider.
+The application is designed to make complex medical information more accessible while encouraging users to seek professional medical advice when needed.

 ---

-## 📱 Features
+## ✨ Features

 - 🤖 **AI-Powered Medical Report Analysis**
-  - Uses Generative AI to interpret medical reports and health-related information.
+  - Analyzes medical reports using **Gemini 3 Flash Preview**.

-- 📷 **Image-Based Analysis**
+- 📷 **Image Upload Support**
-  - Upload photos of laboratory reports, prescriptions, or other medical documents for AI analysis.
+  - Upload photos of laboratory reports or other medical documents.

-- ✍️ **Text-Based Analysis**
+- ✍️ **Manual Text Input**
-  - Enter medical report details manually and receive AI-generated explanations.
+  - Enter medical report details manually for AI analysis.

-- 📋 **Simple & Easy-to-Understand Results**
-  - Converts complex medical terminology into user-friendly summaries.
+- 🌍 **Bilingual Explanations**
+  - Generates easy-to-understand explanations in:
+    - 🇬🇧 English
+    - 🇱🇰 Sinhala

+- 💡 **Patient Guidance**
+  - Suggests general recommendations on what the patient should do next based on the report, such as consulting a doctor or following up with additional tests.
+  - *(These are informational suggestions only and not medical advice.)*

 - ⚡ **Fast AI Responses**
-  - Provides quick insights using Firebase Generative AI integration.
+  - Delivers quick and reliable results using Google's Gemini AI model.

-- 🎨 **Modern Android UI**
+- 📱 **Simple & User-Friendly Interface**
-  - Clean and intuitive interface built with Kotlin.
+  - Clean Android interface designed for ease of use.

 ---